ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/serverless-deployment.md

     }
 }
 ```
-3. Use `bal build` for generating the Azure Function artifacts.
+3. Use `bal build` to generate the Azure Function artifacts.
 ```
 $ bal build --cloud="azure_functions"
 ```
-4. Execute the Azure CLI command given by the compiler to create and publish the functions by replacing <function_app_name> with your respective function app name.
+4. Execute the Azure CLI command given by the compiler to create and publish the functions by replacing `<function_app_name>` with your respective function app name.
 ```
 $ func azure functionapp publish <function_app_name> --script-root target/azure_functions
 ```